Brite Smile Teeth Whitening Pen - tested and recommended

 On the whole, I think it performs better than Go Smile, another on-the-go whitener, and doesn't require endless rubbing.
 Bear in mind that Brite Smile is better at micro-targeting specific stains than overall whitening.

-has redesigned its trays to fit better without boiling.
+By the way, Watts has redesigned its trays to fit better without boiling.
 I'll be giving them a try in a few days.

 Water, hydrogen peroxide (8%), carbomer, glycerin, PEG-60 hydrogenated castor oil, flavor, sodium saccharin, editronic acid, potassium stannate.